stn1slv/awesome-integration/README.md

 - [AsyncAPI](https://www.asyncapi.com/docs/specifications/v2.0.0) - The AsyncAPI specification settles the base for a greater and better tooling ecosystem for Event-Driven Architectures (EDA).
 - [GraphQL](https://github.com/graphql/graphql-spec) - A query language for APIs and a runtime for fulfilling those queries with your existing data.
 - [OpenAPI (ex.Swagger)](https://spec.openapis.org/oas/v3.1.0) - Defines a standard, language-agnostic interface to RESTful APIs which allows both humans and computers to discover and understand the capabilities of the service without access to source code, documentation, or through network traffic inspection.
-- [RAML](https://github.com/raml-org/raml-spec/blob/master/versions/raml-10/raml-10.md/) - RESTful API Modeling Language
+- [RAML](https://github.com/raml-org/raml-spec/blob/master/versions/raml-10/raml-10.md/) - RESTful API Modeling Language.
 - [WSDL](http://www.w3.org/TR/wsdl20) - XML-based interface description language for SOAP based services.
 ## Articles
 - [Enterprise Integration Using REST](http://martinfowler.com/articles/enterpriseREST.html) - Discusses the constraints and flexibility that you have with nonpublic APIs, and lessons learned from doing large scale RESTful integration across multiple teams.